djcprinse/.dotfiles/README.md

 ## ssh

-To make sure all separate SSH configuration files will be included, an `Include` property has been added to the general `$HOME/.zsh/config` which loads configuration files symlinked to the `$HOME/.ssh/config.d/` directory created by the installation script.
+To make sure all separate ssh configuration files will be included, an `Include` option has been added to `$HOME/.zsh/config`.
+This `Include` option loads configuration files that are symlinked to the `$HOME/.ssh/config.d/` directory.
+This directory is being created by the ssh installation script.

 ## git